 Stage 5: Close

-How to Qualify Leads and Move Opportunities Through Your Pipeline
+How to Qualify Leads and Move Sales Opportunities Through Your Pipeline

 Do you know how to qualify leads and identify real opportunities?

-Your qualification process should involve asking the right questions to find out the information you need, comparing prospect characteristics to your ideal customer profile, and noting a prospect’s willingness to take certain actions.
+Your qualification process should involve asking the right questions to find out the information you need to recognize leads vs. opportunities.
+This includes comparing prospect characteristics to your ideal customer profile and noting a prospect’s willingness to take certain actions.

 Whatever the goal, lead qualification is all about finding evidence of intent to buy or potential intent to buy.
 This helps you figure out which prospects are worth your sales teams’ energy and are ready to enter your sales process.